There are three conflicting ideas about how the range of motion we use while lifting affects our muscle growth:

 Finally, some muscles benefit from being trained with a smaller or even non-existent range of motion.
 Squats and deadlifts are considered great lifts for our spinal erectors despite them not going through any (intentional) range of motion at all.
 And because it’s usually best to avoid back rounding, that might mean we need to limit the depth on our squats or deadlifts.

 Putting this into practice, if we’re trying to bulk up our biceps, we might start our workouts off with some heavy chin-ups, not really putting that much emphasis on keeping constant tension on our muscles, focusing more on lifting heavy, explosively, and with good technique through a full range of motion.
-Afterwards, we might do some barbell curls, this time making sure to keep constant tension on our biceps throughout the set, even if that means cutting the range of motion a little bit short.
+Afterwards, we might do some barbell or preacher curls, this time making sure to keep constant tension on our biceps throughout the set, even if that means cutting the range of motion a little bit short at the top.
 That way we’re getting the best of both worlds.

 Or if you want a customizable bulking program (and full guide) that builds these principles in, then check out our Outlift Intermediate Bulking Program.
 If you liked this article, you’ll love the full program.